 The first time I heard of McKinsey, I was in a container in Afghanistan.
 We were counting down the days until the end of our deployment, and some of us were dreaming of what life would look like once we left the Army.
 A friend told me all about McKinsey, and I decided that was my dream post-Army career.
 The problem was, I had zero business experience, and the only “ROE” I could tell you about was “rules of engagement.”

 Walking the MBA bridge into consulting is not unique.
-According to Bloomberg Businessweek’s 2021–22 Best B-Schools MBA ranking, consulting accounted for 25% of all hires among MBA graduates, with such top schools as Chicago Booth and Dartmouth Tuck sending roughly 40% of their classes into consulting.
+According to Bloomberg Businessweek’s 2022–23 Best B-Schools MBA ranking, consulting accounted for 25.4% of all hires among MBA graduates, with such top schools as Chicago Booth and Northwestern Kellogg sending more than one-third of their graduates into consulting.
 Consulting has long held the biggest share of any industry for post-MBA jobs for a myriad of reasons.
 For nontraditional applicants like me who want to break into business, consulting offers a sort of “continued education” with highly variable experiences through numerous industries and functions—plenty of opportunity for someone to discover their passion.
 What’s more, consulting doesn’t close doors; it opens almost a limitless number of them for any post-consulting career, be it corporate or entrepreneurial.

 So, without further ado, here are four ways an MBA can help you land a job at MBB (McKinsey, BCG, Bain)—or really any consulting firm.